HarisMahmutagic/NSOFT-Chameleon-Assignment/README.md

 On the right side of each label is button (3 dots).
 Clicking on it will be shown pop up field for delete just one label..

+Reload page is not allowed.
+If user click reload will be automatically loged out.

 ## Project setup

 ```